– Thinking about developing mitigation credits on your farm or ranch?

 Why report on mitigation credit prices?

-The mitigation credit marketplace is still new.
-While the volume of credit transactions is steadily growing, market visibility remains limited; market transparency has been low and credit price volatility has been high.
-However, the ecological economy is rapidly expanding.
-Ecosystem service values are on the minds of regulators, NGOs, the private sector and shareholders alike.
-The MCPR is designed to overcome market inefficiencies and encourage market growth by improving credit price transparency, reducing credit price volatility thereby drawing more knowledgeable, confident market participation.
+The mitigation credit marketplace is still relatively new.
+While the volume of credit transactions is steadily growing, market visibility remains limited.
+Market transparency has been low and credit price volatility has been high.
+But the ecological economy is rapidly expanding.
+Ecosystem service values are on the minds of regulators, NGOs, business and industry and landowners alike.
+The MCPR overcomes market inefficiencies and encourages market growth by improving credit price transparency, reducing credit price volatility thereby ensuring more knowledgeable, confident market participation.

 What does the MCPR cover?

-The mitigation credit database currently contains about 750 references for U.S. mitigation credit market values from the early 1990s to the present day.
-The number of records will grow as researchers gather new data.
-Each record is given a unique identifier for tracking and reporting purposes, making it a permanent representation of mitigation credit price at a designated location and point in time.
-Records are shown in relation to transaction geography including state, county and city, as well as habitat type if appropriate.
-Records represent bid-ask prices, advertised sale prices, or transaction prices.
+The mitigation credit database currently contains just under 1000 references for U.S. mitigation credit market values from the early 1990s to the present day.
+The number of MCPR records grows as researchers gather new data to support new projects across the U.S. Each record is given a unique identifier for tracking and reporting purposes, making it a permanent representation of mitigation credit market value at a designated location and point in time.
+Records are shown in relation to transaction geography including state, county and city, as well as habitat type if available.
+Records represent bid-ask prices, advertised sale prices and market value estimates, or actual transaction prices.